cbuchner1/ccminer/README.txt

 its command line interface and options.

   -a, --algo=ALGO       specify the algorithm to use
-                          mjollnir    use to mine Mjollnircoin
+                          anime       use to mine Animecoin
-                          deep        use to mine Deepcoin
+                          blake       use to mine NEOS (Blake 256) blakecoin   use to mine Old Blake 256 deep        use to mine Deepcoin
+                          dmd-gr      use to mine Diamond-Groestl
+                          fresh       use to mine Freshcoin
                           fugue256    use to mine Fuguecoin
                           groestl     use to mine Groestlcoin
-                          dmd-gr      use to mine Diamond-Groestl
-                          myr-gr      use to mine Myriad-Groest
                           heavy       use to mine Heavycoin
                           jackpot     use to mine Jackpotcoin
                           keccak      use to mine Maxcoin
                           luffa       use to mine Doomcoin
+                          mjollnir    use to mine Mjollnircoin
+                          myr-gr      use to mine Myriad-Groest
+                          nist5       use to mine TalkCoin
-                          quark       use to mine Quarkcoin
+                          penta       use to mine Joincoin / Pentablake quark       use to mine Quarkcoin
                           qubit       use to mine Qubit Algo
-                          anime       use to mine Animecoin
-                          blake       use to mine NEOS (Blake 256) blakecoin   use to mine Old Blake 256 nist5       use to mine TalkCoin
-                          penta       use to mine Joincoin / Pentablake fresh       use to mine Freshcoin
+                          s3          use to mine 1coin
                           whirl       use to mine Whirlcoin
                           x11         use to mine DarkCoin
                           x14         use to mine X14Coin